ui5-community/generator-ui5-app/generators/app/templates/README.md

-# <%= application %>
+# UI5 Application <%= namespace %>

+Insert the purpose of this project and some interesting info here...

 ## Description

-This app demonstrates a standard setup for developing UI5 applications.
+This app demonstrates a setup for developing UI5 applications.

 ## Requirements